const-ae/treelabel/README.md

 #> 5      ImmuneCell(0.40) FALSE
 ```

 `treelabel` is clever about evaluating these expressions.
-If for example
+If, for
-we ask if the cell might be a T cell (i.e., `TCell > 0.2`), the second
+example, we ask if the cell might be a T cell (i.e., `TCell > 0.2`), the
-and fifth entry switch from `FALSE` to `NA`.
+second and fifth entries switch from `FALSE` to `NA`.

 ``` r
 tibble(vec) |> mutate(maybe_tcell = tl_eval(vec, TCell > 0.2))